How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Ohio?

 Ohio caps interest at 8% maximum.
-Charging above the legal limit is usury - in Ohio, the penalty is: borrower can recover double the excess interest.
+Charging above the legal limit is usury - in Ohio, the penalty is: usurious interest paid is applied to reduce the principal (ohio rev. code 1343.04).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Ohio?